AaronBertrand/ParamParser/README.md

 ### What does it do

-For now, just takes a script (call at the end with lots of examples) and outputs a DataTable to the console

-- this now handles multiple batches, so sp_whoisactive, no problem
-- it won't parse CREATE <object> from inside dynamic SQL
+For now, just takes a script (call at the end with lots of examples) and outputs a DataTable to the console.
+Now handles multiple batches, so sp_whoisactive, no problem.
+But it won't parse CREATE <object> from inside dynamic SQL, and it won't handle any script that SSMS can't parse.

-Any script in the batch has to successfully parse or the parser will barf

 ### Future Enhancements